logo

 3. Aerospace Engineering

-Aerospace engineering.
-A subject name which sounds as equally impressive as it does difficult.
-But one which is responsible for some of the most incredible feats of mankind.
 In essence, aerospace engineering deals with the design and build of machines that fly.
-Much more than simply making sure we all make it on our summer holidays (or summer courses), aerospace engineers are also responsible for producing equipment that make weather forecasts, mobile phones, and space flight possible, to name a few.
+Much more than simply making sure we all make it on our summer holidays (or summer courses), aerospace engineers are also responsible for producing equipment that makes weather forecasts, mobile phones, and space flight possible, to name a few.

 When you graduate, you’ll be highly skilled, highly technical and almost certainly highly in-demand.
 And that’s because aerospace engineering is an incredibly technical subject, demanding a strong scientific skillset, logical thinking, as well as a lot of determination.

-Your job could one day lead to ensuring people are kept safe and comfortable on the 40-million flights which take place each year, so it’s no surprise that aerospace engineering is considered to be one of the most difficult degrees to study.
+Your job could one day lead to ensuring people are kept safe and comfortable on the 40 million flights which take place each year, so it’s no surprise that aerospace engineering is considered to be one of the most difficult degrees to study.
 You’ll need excellent ingenuity, computing, numeracy and technological talents.
 But you’ll also have a great pool of skills to use throughout your career once you graduate.

 2. Architecture